Made by infusing marigold flowers, you can easily harness the amazing properties of calendula oil right on your kitchen counter.

 Emollient and Soothing

 The oil's anti-inflammatory properties point toward it working well on sprained muscles or bruises.
-The skin on our face can get the occasional bruises.
-Next time that happens, you know which oil to grab.
-Not only will it help with the bruising, but you can also use it for a moisturizing and relaxing face massage.
+If you are someone who gets occasional bruises, next time that happens, you know which oil to grab.
+Not only will it help with the bruising, but you can also use it for a moisturizing and relaxing body massage.

 Tissue Regeneration or Wound Healing